chrisgscott/ellen-frontend/project_log.md

 # Project Log

-## Snapshot (as of 2025-07-17)
+## Snapshot (as of 2025-07-18)
-- Branding polished with a new browser title and favicon.
-- Navigation fixed: `RelatedMaterialsCard` now links to the correct research pages and opens in a new tab to preserve chat context.
+- Document upload functionality integrated into chat inputs across the application.
+- Created unified ChatInput component with document upload capabilities.
+- Session-scoped document upload and search tools are now accessible from both home page and chat interface.
-- Ready for next set of UI/UX improvements or feature development.
+- Ready for testing and further document management enhancements.

+[2025-07-18 04:07] — Integrated document upload functionality into chat inputs.
+Created unified ChatInput component with drag-and-drop file upload, document management, and session-scoped storage.
+Both home page and chat interface now support .txt file uploads up to 10MB with real-time feedback and error handling.

 [2025-07-17 13:34] — 🚨 CRITICAL SYSTEM FAILURE IDENTIFIED: Entire chat system on ui-updates branch is completely broken.
 Not just Ask Ellen buttons - ALL chat functionality (homepage, articles, materials, direct chat) shows blank screen until full response is ready.
 NO real-time streaming whatsoever.
 This is a system-wide streaming failure that needs immediate attention.